K3WLBUDDY/Ray-Tracer-Playground/README.md

 # sRay
-A Basic Ray Tracer for Linux that can draw spheres with proper Reflection and Refraction
+A Basic Ray Tracer for Windows/Linux that can draw spheres with proper Reflection and Refraction